LACTOSE INTOLERANCE

 (Less severe attacks may not manifest all of the above symptoms)

 Most adults have LI to some degree.
-However, it is minimal in most northern Europeans and generally the worst in Asians, African Americans, Africans, Hispanics, Native Americans, and Mediterranean people.
+However, it is less common in most northern Europeans and generally the most common in Asians, African Americans, Africans, Hispanics, Native Americans, and Mediterranean people.

 DIAGNOSIS:

-1. In the presence of the above symptoms, cut down or eliminate milk/lactose products.
-A marked improvement suggests the presence of LI.
+1. Cut down or eliminate milk/lactose products, a marked improvement suggests the presence of LI.

 2. Consult with a physician who may do lab tests such as lactose tolerance, exhaled hydrogen, or stool pH.